 While in Jordan this past January I braved the cooler waters to experience weightlessness in the salty Dead Sea.
 It wasn't as calm as I had imagined and wow was I kissed, from head to toe and even up my nose!
 I was very grateful I never got any salty water in my eyes.
 I have heard that it can be excruciating.
 It's incredible how much softer and smoother my skin was after being in the vast salt bath for 15 minutes.
-As well as a brilliant way to relax and unwind, It's been said that it relieves aching muscles and joints, strengthening and exfoliating the skin, improving blood circulation and eliminating toxins.
+As well as a brilliant way to relax and unwind, It's been said that it relieves aching muscles and joints, strengthens and exfoliates the skin, improves blood circulation, and eliminates toxins.
 Have you been kissed by the ocean?

-The shoreline kissed in salt from the Dead Sea, Jordan
+The shoreline kissed with salt from the Dead Sea, Jordan

 Kiss Of The Ocean